gravitational/gravity/docs/7.x/pack.md

 ## Licensing (Enterprise)

 Gravity Enterprise provides the ability to generate licenses and require a license for cluster installations.
-Licenses are restrictable for the number of nodes per cluster and a end period for the cluster.
+Licenses are restrictable for the number of nodes per cluster and a license expiration date.
 You have the option of requiring the application to stop when a license expires.

 Here are the commands available in `gravity` for creating, installing, updating and displaying the license in the cluster.